gwicks/dashboards-as-code-workshop/part-one-golang-starter/README.md

 ```

 It will generate a single dashboard and print its representation to stdout.
-This mode is meant for development, to be used alongside Grizzly:
+This mode is meant for development, to be used alongside `grafanactl`:

 ```shell
 grafanactl resources serve --script 'go run *.go' --watch .